Infermeno/STARVE-FREE-READER-WRITERS-Problem/README.md

 # STARVE-FREE-READER-WRITERS-Problem
 In a classical reader-writer problem critical section can be arrived by any number of readers but not alongwith any writer.
 Also no more than one writer is allowed to access the critical section.

-I've described the traditional solution first, then the starvation-free alternative.
+I have described the classical solution first and then the starvation free approach.

 ### Classical approach